justinfarrelldev/Thor-Game-Engine/README.md

 # To-Do
 **Updated 10th Nov, 2019**
 - Fix vulnerabilities
-- Add support for using custom images uploaded to the engine in exported games
+- Fix image bugginess involving spaces
 - Add support for deletion of images from the engine (as well as an interface to do so)
 - Add support for switching windows to the selected types
 - Enhance the file viewer (similar to Unity's project file viewer) with drag and drop capability as well as more interactability.
-- Add more library functions (especially for making UI and WebGL, as well as images)
+- Add more library functions (especially for interaction with images and more game interactability)
 - Make Thor download files correctly while not launched on a server
 - Fix warnings about using XMLHttpRequest (not an immediate priority)
 - Add configuration options for Thor (likely stored in the browser cache)